Mithunitp/truehouse/README.md

-# truehouse
+# Truehouse
 A statistical model to predict true home prices.
-Part of Data Analytics course.
+Part of Foundations to Data Analytics course.